herbstephens/Universal-TIME-Protocol/README.md

 marriagePROOF enables two verified humans to get married on chain.
 In addition to providing 'Proof of Marriage', marriagePROOF provides the operating environment for what is essentially is a two-person DAO: common treasury, governance and on-chain history.

 ## Features
-- **Automated Marriage Proposal and Acceptance** Turning getting married into a few clicks.
+- **Automated Marriage Proposal and Acceptance:**  Turning getting married into a few clicks.
-- **Joint Treasury Management** Easing the process of managing money in a joint account.
+- **Joint Treasury Management:**  Easing the process of managing money in a joint account.
-- **Smart Marriage Registry** Offchain registry of married World IDs, useful to dating apps eliminating 'false-singles'.
+- **Smart Marriage Registry:**  Offchain registry of married World IDs, useful to dating apps eliminating 'false-singles'.
-- **Instant Divorce** Simplifying and reducing costs of the divorcing process.
+- **Instant Divorce:**  Simplifying and reducing costs of the divorcing process.
 And eliminating lawyers!

 ## Technologies Used & Prizes Sought
 - **World:** "Best Mini App" category.